ec-intl/.github/pull_request_template.md

 ## Linked Issues
 (Provide references to any link issues.
 Use closes #issuenum to automatically close an open issue)
+- Fixes #
+- Closes #

 ## PR Checklist
-- [ ] I have followed ECI codebase contribution guidelines OR N/A.
+- [ ] I have followed ECI's codebase contribution guidelines OR N/A.
-- [ ] I have checked all issues and PRs, and I certify that this PR does not duplicate an open PR OR N/A.
+- [ ] I have checked all issues and PRs and I certify that this PR does not duplicate an open PR.
 - [ ] I linted my code on my local machine prior to submission OR N/A.
 - [ ] Unit tests are included OR N/A.
-- [ ] All tests ran successfully on my local machine.
+- [ ] All tests ran successfully on my local machine OR N/A.
-- [ ] All classes, modules, and function contain docstrings.
+- [ ] All classes, modules, and function contain docstrings OR N/A.
 - [ ] Documentation has been added/updated OR N/A.